Kaala Paani

 Kaala Paani is an Indian Hindi-language survival drama thriller television series for Netflix, which was first streamed on 18 October 2023.
 It was created by Sameer Saxena and written by Biswapati Sarkar, Nimisha Misra, Sandeep Saket, and Amit Golani.
 It stars Mona Singh, Ashutosh Gowariker, Amey Wagh, Vikas Kumar, Chinmay Mandlekar, Sukant Goel, Arushi Sharma, Radhika Mehrotra, and Poornima Indrajith in lead roles.

 At the 2024 Filmfare OTT Awards, Kaala Paani received 8 nominations, including Best Drama Series and Best Supporting Actor in a Drama Series (for Goel), and won 3 awards, including Best Director in a Drama Series (for Saxena and Golani).

 On April 30, 2025, the series was cancelled after one season.

-Premise

-When a mysterious disease comes down upon the Andaman and Nicobar Islands, a desperate effort for survival collides with a race to discover a remedy laced with human connections and the tale of love, loss, and despair.

 Episodes

 The first season of Kaala Paani comprises seven episodes, each approximately one hour.